malfell/rosediem/plans.md

 ### Later Functionality
 - [ ] Let people choose whether to log in with email or username
 - [ ] Have a remember me option for log in
+- [ ] Block feature
+- [ ] Footer

+- [ ] Rules Page
+* A simple page for the event rules
+- [ ] Attack Categorization Page
+* This will show the sizes/types of art--like what we'll consider the difference between a bust, halfbody, and fullbody so people can categorize their art correctly)
+- [ ] Point Calculator Page
+* This page will let people fill out a form with all of their art attack information, and then there will be functions to add up their total points.
+The end goal (probably much later) is to make a page where user's can submit their attacks directly, and the attack will end up on the recipient's profile page, but we aren't focused on this functionality quite yet.
+We're focusing on images being sent in a Discord server first, and then we'll get there.
+- [ ] Random Team Member Page
+* This page will let user's click a button and receive a random team member's profile according to whichever team's button they clicked.
+* Eventually, there could be the option to get a random team member's profile depending on what types of character's the person has?